EURANET logo coral blu

 Medical Devices

-Manufacturers of medical devices are also subject to strict requirements to ensure the cybersecurity of embedded softwar, essential for protecting the availability, integrity, and confidentiality of data.
+Manufacturers of medical devices are also subject to strict requirements to ensure the cybersecurity of embedded software, essential for protecting the availability, integrity, and confidentiality of data.
+In particular, these requirements are set out in:

 EU Medical Device Regulation (MDR) – Regulation (EU) 2017/745.